nhtY/Simple-Calculator/README.md

 # Simple-Calculator
 A simple desktop application developed in java with NetBeans.
-It can do four basic operations with operation precedence.
+It can do four basic operations by obeying operator precedence.
 The input length is limited.
 When exceeding the limit, it throws a warning window.

 ## See the Video: